Reknan-dev/City-Life/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-There aren't many uses for the counter, but some of them might be keeping track of a score or just counting without using your hands since you only have ten fingers.
+ Enter the name of your city in the search bar, and within moments, you'll see a list of categories, each with a score that reflects the quality and benchmark features.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>